Censorship in Canada: Mercer Union Art Gallery

 In 1992, the Supreme Court of Canada ruled that obscene pornography was not protected expression in R v Butler, arguing that while a direct causal link from obscenity to real world harm may be "difficult, if not impossible, to establish" it was reasonable to presume a causal link to "changes in attitudes and beliefs".
 In 1993, Prime Minister Kim Campbell's Progressive Conservatives made child pornography and its fictional works a crime, adopting Liberal Justice Minister Jean Chretien's proposal from 1982.

-In December of 1993, the Metropolitan Toronto Police's Morality Bureau raided the Mercer Union Gallery and confiscated fictional works consisting of five paintings and thirty-five drawings from Eli Langer's exhibit.
+In December 1993, the Metropolitan Toronto Police's Morality Bureau raided the Mercer Union Gallery and confiscated fictional works consisting of five paintings and thirty-five drawings from Eli Langer's exhibit.
 The exhibit had been described by the Mercer Union as "sexual ambiguity that inadvertently addresses our cultural taboos" and some of the art depicted fictional children engaged in sexual acts.
 Langer was arrested and charged with the crime of making and distributing child pornography.
 Langer claimed to be surprised by the charges and that he did not know art could be illegal.
 The director of Mercer Union, Sharon Brooks, was also arrested and charged.
 All charges on these two individuals were later withdrawn but the artwork remained confiscated for years.
 The event drew controversy in several news outlets.
 The Canadian Civil Liberties Association condemned parliament for the fast speed in which the legislation was passed without amending it enough to account for adverse outcomes.
 Two years later, the artwork was returned to Langer after a judge ruled that his art did not meet the criteria of pornography.

 Following the Supreme Court trial R v Sharpe in 2001, Chief Justice Beverley McLachlin maintained that "Parliament was justified in concluding that visual works of the imagination would harm children".
 In 2002, Prime Minister Jean Chretien's Liberals criminalized online access to child pornography, including fictional art as well.
-These standards remain the same as of present day.
+In 2005, Gordon Chin was the first Canadian criminally convicted under this law for importing and possessing explicit cartoons depicting fictional children.